esp-rs/esp-wifi-sys/README.md

 ## Notes on ESP32 / ESP32-S2 / ESP32-S3 support

-This is even more experimental than support for ESP32-C3.

 - The WiFi logs only print the format string - not the actual values.
-- Also there might be some packet loss and a bit worse performance than on ESP32-C3 currently.
 - The code runs on a single core and might currently not be multi-core safe!

-On ESP32 / ESP32-S3 currently TIMG1/TIMER0 is used as the main timer so you can't use it for anything else.
+On ESP32 / ESP32-S2 / ESP32-S3 currently TIMG1/TIMER0 is used as the main timer so you can't use it for anything else.
 Additionally it uses CCOMPARE0 - so don't touch that, too.

 ## opt-level for Xtensa targets